nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-spellcheck/README.md

   DisplayTexts,
   DisplayTextsContext,
 } from '@nrk/sanity-plugin-nrkno-spellcheck';
-import { languages, spellcheckService } from './dummy-spellcheck-service';
+import { dummyLanguage, spellcheckService } from './dummy-spellcheck-service';

 // running spellcheck twice for the same language will use cached suggestions
 // this instance can be reused between components